 After the tragic events of March 11, 2011, Fukushima became known all around the world for the wrong reasons.
-What isn’t so well known is that Fukushima is a large prefecture (Japan’s 3rd largest), most of which was unaffected by the Fukushima Daiichi nuclear power plant meltdowns.
+What isn’t so well known is that Fukushima is a huge prefecture (Japan’s third largest), most of which was unaffected by the Fukushima Daiichi nuclear power plant meltdowns.

 You can take the Tohoku Shinkansen to Fukushima and get there in 90 minutes from Tokyo.
-It costs just over 9,000 yen.
-Going from Sendai by the same Shinkansen is a shorter option.
+It costs just over ¥9,000 (plus a handling fee if you buy tickets online).
+Going from Sendai by the same bullet train is a shorter option.

 Aizuwakamatsu Castle, aka Tsuruga Castle, in Aizuwakamatsu is only a replica, but it was the site of a major battle in the Boshin War.
 On the nearby Mt.
 Iimori are the graves of 19 teenage soldiers who committed seppuku (ritual suicide) during said battle.
 Sounds gruesome, but might make for an interesting stop on your adventures, especially if samurai history is your thing.

 Outdoorsy people rejoice because Bandai has lots to offer in that department.
 Mt.
 Bandai and Lake Inawashiro, along with a number of trails, offer panorama-perfect views.
 The autumn leaves are especially nice.
 If you head there in winter, skiing is available.